arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

               Node (li, ri), rc)
 ```

-Spoiler: `WithCount` is the type around which you will develop the
+Spoiler alert: `WithCount` is the type around which you will develop
-State Monad.
+the State Monad.
 Keep an eye on it.

 `WithCount` does nothing but holding that convoluted function.
 In a
 sense, it decorates it, it encapsulates the function and hides its